NemB0t/PokeMemo/README.md

 Site Link: https://nemb0t.github.io/PokeMemo/

-This is my submision to the memory gamw project in Odin project.
+This is my submision to the memory game project in Odin project.

 Leasons Learned:
 - Fetch API